 Davis A. Suskind, MD

 Psychodynamic Psychiatry

-A psychodynamic approach does not deny biology; rather, it refuses the false choice between biology and meaning.
-It recognizes that human suffering is always embodied, but never merely biochemical.
-Depression may involve serotonergic systems, but it also involves loss, guilt, identification, aggression, and despair.
-Panic may involve autonomic dysregulation, but it also reflects unconscious danger, attachment rupture, dependency conflict, and the terror of psychic disorganization.
-To reduce psychiatric illness to neurochemistry alone is not scientific rigor—it is clinical impoverishment.
+A psychodynamic perspective does not reject biology; it refuses the false choice between biology and meaning.
+Human distress is always embodied, but never merely biochemical.
+Depression may involve serotonergic systems, but it also carries loss, guilt, and despair.
+Panic may involve autonomic dysregulation, but it also signals terror — of abandonment, of fragmentation, of psychic collapse.
+To ignore these meanings is not scientific rigor.
+It is clinical impoverishment.

 This is not nostalgia for an earlier psychiatry, nor a rejection of neuroscience.
 It is a defense of integration.
 Good psychiatry requires psychopharmacology, neurobiology, developmental psychology, attachment theory, personality understanding, and therapeutic presence.
-The psychiatrist must be able to prescribe lithium and recognize projective identification; to manage bipolar disorder and understand mourning; to stabilize panic and ask what catastrophe the panic protects against.
+Psychiatry is uniquely positioned at the intersection of brain and mind, biology and experience, symptom and story.
+To practice it well requires fluency in both domains — not allegiance to one at the expense of the other.

 A humane psychiatry does not ask us to choose between brain and mind.

-It demands that we remember they were never separate.
+It asks us to remember that they were never separate.

+Davis A. Suskind, MD